menna-Q/BeyondAI-2024/siddhart-harini/README.md

           - Fold 2 achieved an accuracy of **93.44%**.
           - Fold 3 achieved an accuracy of **94.07%**.
      - **Fitness Score:**
-          - The average fitness score or cross validation accuracy score across all folds is **93.96%**.
+          - The average fitness score or Cross-Validation accuracy score across all folds is **93.96%**.
      -  **High Accuracy:**
           -  A fitness score close to **94%** demonstrates that the hyperparameters derived from the quantum circuit provide a strong starting point for the classical MLP.
 5. **Conclusion:**